RedMadRobot/figma-export/README.md

 ios:
   # Absolute or relative path to the Assets.xcassets directory
   xcassetsPath: "./Resources/Assets.xcassets"
+  # Is Assets.xcassets located in the main bundle?
+  xcassetsInMainBundle: true

   # Parameters for exporting colors
   colors:
     # Should be generate color assets instead of pure swift code